Classes for Adults

 - Teacher Trainings & Intensive Courses

-We offer training for teachers interested in bringing garden education to their classrooms as well as courses for professionals and anyone looking to improve their knowledge of subjects like food preservation or permaculture.
+We offer Garden Educator Workshops for teachers, parents and school volunteers interested in bringing garden education to their school.
+We also offer courses for professionals and anyone looking to improve their knowledge of subjects like food preservation or permaculture.

 - Good Shepherd Center (4649 Sunnyside Ave N)